 In junior kindergarten and kindergarten, there are two teachers in each section of about 16 children.
 Each first grade class is taught by a head teacher and two shared associate teachers.
 An occupational therapist visits regularly and is on call for advice and consultation.
-A speech screening is conducted for every Kindergartener.
+A speech screening is conducted for every kindergarten student.
 A school psychologist visits the classrooms on a regular basis and is available for parent meetings.
 Reading specialists lead reading groups in first grade and are available to offer extra support in all classrooms.

 Our youngest students already have a considerable listening vocabulary and a foundational comprehension of spoken language and its underlying grammar.
 The school's goal is to help students expand their knowledge and strengthen their listening, speaking, reading, and writing skills.

 Children in Early Childhood learn by doing.
 They expand their receptive and expressive language skills by telling stories and engaging in conversations and class discussions with teachers and peers.
 Teachers read to children every day, and books are carefully chosen to represent children of all races and diverse family structures.

 Students develop letter recognition through games and stories.
 In a developmentally appropriate progression, they practice handwriting and begin composing stories using their developing phonemic awareness as they focus on expressing themselves through words and narratives.
 With the understanding that children are individuals and learn to read at different times and in different ways, teachers emphasize the joy of reading, providing junior kindergarten and kindergarten students with reading readiness tools.
 Additionally, starting in junior kindergarten, teachers create thoughtfully designed classroom spaces that encourage phonemic awareness skills and build upon students’ imaginations.
 Formal reading instruction begins in the first grade with weekly phonics lessons and games and small reading groups led by the teachers and reading specialists.
 A variety of classroom activities provide the basis for the acquisition of these skills.